vocaltractlab/headpositiondoc/source/protocol.rst

 Measurements
 ------------

 This protocol utilizes 17 measurements to quantify head position.
-These measure assess both the face plane and the neck position inorder to predict if a image is in a flexed, neutral, or extended position.
+These measures assess both the face plane and the neck position.

 Head Measures or Face Plane Measures